Marco Sala (footballer, born 1999): Loan to Virtus Entella

-On 6 August 2019, Sala joined to newly Serie B promoted club Virtus Entella on loan until 30 June 2020.
+On 6 August 2019, Sala joined the newly Serie B promoted club Virtus Entella on loan until 30 June 2020.
 Five days later, on 11 August, he made his debut for the club in a 2–1 home defeat against Südtirol in the second round of Coppa Italia, he played the entire match.
-Two more weeks later, on 24 August, he made his Serie B debut for Virtus Entella in a 1–0 home win over Livorno and he played again the entire match.
+Two more weeks later, on 24 August, he made his Serie B debut for Virtus Entella in a 1–0 home win over Livorno, and he played the entire match again.
 He became a regular starter early in the season.
-Sala ended his season-long loan to Virtus Entella with 34 appearances, including 32 of them as a starter, he was replaced only 2 times during the season, and he also made 6 assist during the loan.
+Sala ended his season-long loan to Virtus Entella with 34 appearances, including 32 of them as a starter.
+He was replaced only 2 times during the season, and made 6 assists during the loan.

 Loan to SPAL

-On 26 September 2020 he joined SPAL on a season-long loan deal.
+On 26 September 2020, he joined SPAL on a season-long loan deal.
 Four days later, on 30 September, Sala made his debut for the club in a match won 4–2 at penalties after a 0–0 home draw against Bari in the second round of Coppa Italia, he played the entire match.
-On 3 October he made his league debut for the club as a substitute replacing Marco D'Alessandro in the 78th minute of a 1–1 home draw against Cosenza.
-On 20 October, Sala played his first match as a starter for the club in Serie B in a 2–1 away defeat against Empoli, he was replaced by Bartosz Salamon after 71 minutes.
+On 3 October, he made his league debut for the club as a substitute, replacing Marco D'Alessandro in the 78th minute of a 1–1 home draw against Cosenza.
+On 20 October, Sala played his first match as a starter for the club in Serie B in a 2–1 away defeat against Empoli, Bartosz Salamon replaced him after 71 minutes.
 Twelve days later, on 1 November, he played his first entire match for the club, a 1–0 away win over Reggina.
-Sala ended his season-long loan to SPAL with 37 appearances, including 23 of them as a starter and 4 assists.
+Sala ended his season-long loan to SPAL with 37 appearances, including 23 as a starter and 4 assists.